 A well-run volunteer program incorporates a thorough screening of volunteers before they are placed in a volunteer role.

-This includes an application process, personal interviews and checking references.
+This includes an application process, personal interviews, and checking references.

-Some churches encourage a “waiting” period before someone is allowed to volunteer, particularly if it involves working with children or teens.
+Encourage a “waiting” period before someone is allowed to volunteer, particularly if it involves working with children or teens.

 2. Background Checks

-Every person who works for a church, whether it be paid or volunteer should go through a criminal background check.
+Every person who works for a church, whether it be paid or volunteer, should go through a criminal background check.

 Keep in mind that background checks can make you aware of a person who has a sexual predator conviction on their record.